paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 (7) **Participating dairy operation** — The term “participating dairy operation” means a dairy operation that registers under [section 9054 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9054) to participate in dairy margin coverage.

-(8) **Production history** — The term “production history” means the production history determined for a participating dairy operation under subsection (a) or (b) of [section 9055 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9055) when the participating dairy operation first registers to participate in dairy margin coverage.
+(8) **Production history** — The term “production history” means the production history determined for a participating dairy operation under subsection (a) or (b) of [section 9055 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9055).

 (9) **Secretary** — The term “Secretary” means the Secretary of Agriculture.